CVS is a test which tells for sure if your baby has Down syndrome or trisomy 18.

 Using ultrasound, a small piece of tissue is removed from the placenta for testing, usually through the vagina, but sometimes through the abdomen.

-Any woman can have a miscarriage at this time of pregnancy.
-If she has CVS, this risk is increased by an extra 1 in 100 (1%).
+Any pregnant person can have a miscarriage at this time of pregnancy.
+If a pregnant person has CVS, this chance is increased by an extra 1 in 100 (1%).

 The result is available in 2-3 weeks.
 Most times, CVS will show that your baby does not have Down syndrome or trisomy 18.
 CVS can not find every condition.
 Even after a normal CVS result, there is a chance of having a baby with a different condition such as a hole in the heart or mental disability.
 Remember, most babies are born healthy.